omoreva/kaggle_m5/README.md

   1. items sold 364 days ago
   2. average items sold on the same weekday
 - 03_lightGBM: lightGBM model is fit to data

+### License

+The content of this repository is licensed under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/us/).